 2 tablespoons butter

-1/2 cup diced red bell pepper, or assorted colors
+1/2 cup diced red bell pepper, set aside a very small bit for garnish

-1 small sweet potato, finely diced, about 3/4 cup – keep a smidge out for garnish.
-(This, to us, has a strong taste in the soup, and we add less.)
+1 small sweet potato, finely diced, about 3/4 cup; this, to us, has a strong taste in the soup, and we add a bit less

 1/2 cup celery, finely diced